kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 This is a choice the application developer makes in their code, whether or not (and how) they serve TLS.
 The application developer may not even be aware of the Gateway API at all.

-Therefor, the goal of this API is to tell the client *whether or not* and *how* to originate TLS to the backend.
+Therefore, the goal of this API is to tell the client *whether or not* and *how* to originate TLS to the backend.

 However, in many common cases these roles are actually inverted.
 While it is ultimately the client that must decide how to connect, commonly they are unaware of the details of the destination.